yimengsun/COGS121-project/milestone5.md

   ![ScreenShot 15](https://raw.githubusercontent.com/yimengsun/COGS121-project/master/ScreenShot15.PNG)

 6. milestone5.md contains a written explanation of how you implemented your data display or visualizations, such as which libraries/frameworks you used (if any), how you hooked up to data APIs or databases, etc. (Again, you don't need a fancy visualization, but your data needs to be shown in a way that makes sense for your app.)
 (2 points)

+We really upgraded our Data Display and visualization.
+We added graphs and charts and maps to help our Users really understand exactly what the information is saying about the current city that they have searched up.
+We used ChatJS to configure some of our graphs so that we could see exactly what the data is saying.
+We were able to show the city the user searched up on a map so that they can know how close the city they searched up to different cities.

+We also put the demographics into a pie chart so we can see the ethnic distribution of the inhabitants.
+Perhaps a User would prefer a city that has more  inhabitants that share their own background and culture.
+We chose a pie chart to show how much of a percentage each ethinicity has out of the whole pie.
+It will help to visualize the magnitude of each piece of the pie.

+We decided to use a bar graph to visualize the number of students in a city because we felt that it was a better representation of the numbers than a pie chart.
+We felt like the numbers would be relatively even so we needed to show the user how each school level compared to the others.
+A user can see how there are more high school students and college students, or if there are more pre-school and elementary school kids.

 7.milestone5.md contains a paragraph describing some more ambitious data display or visualization ideas beyond what you've implemented that would make your app more polished.
 Note that you do NOT need to implement those ideas, so feel free to be more creative here.